 Reading lists on popular genres, classics, and current fiction titles are available; a large selection of books on tapes are accessible through our on-line catalog; and best-seller reservations are quickly processed.
 Our Adult Book Club generally meets on the last Wednesday of the month at 6:30 P.M.
 Call (310) 524-2728 for more information.

 Student assistance in finding resources for homework and other assignments is provided.
 Handouts and other guides for parents are available for selecting age-appropriate reading materials for children ages preschool through the 8th grade.

-Library patrons may view their records to see what books they have checked out and when they are due.
-In addition, the El Segundo Public Library now offers specialized online databases available offsite if you have an El Segundo Public Library Card.
-To access either of these functions, go to the El Segundo Public Library's home page at http://library.elsegundo.org/.
+Library patrons may view their library accounts by signing in here to see what books they have checked out and when they are due.
+In addition, the El Segundo Public Library offers specialized online databases available offsite if you have an El Segundo Public Library Card.
+To access the Library's databases, go to the El Segundo Public Library's Research page by clicking here.

 Tutoring for adults over 18 is offered by trained volunteers through our Literacy Program.
 Instruction takes place in the privacy of our Chevron USA, Inc., Literacy Room.
 Anyone interested in volunteering or in being tutored should contact the Information Services Department at (310) 524-2728.

 Genealogy and local historical research is provided in our Abby Jean Krimmel Mesak Memorial Heritage Room.
 Special rare photographs, maps, directories, yearbooks and other clippings comprise our historical documents.
 Our volunteer genealogy group is ready to assist library users interested in tracing their family heritage with our handy guides, state surname indexes, extensive periodicals, and census reports from the late 1800s.